 While you’re getting into herbal relaxation, be sure to consider the calming herbs of aromatherapy.
 The essential oils of certain herbs can work wonders when it comes to de-stressing.
 And all it takes is a whiff!
 Because of the relationship between essential oils and the olfactory system, a single inhale can have powerful and immediate effects on our mood.
 Essential oils of lavender and roman chamomile are popular for their calming properties, but less flowery options like marjoram, cedarwood, and bergamot offer sleepy sniffing too.

 Does pain keep you from snoozing through the night?
 If so, then essential oils are even more worthy of space in that medicine cabinet.
 Fennel, rosemary, and peppermint are antispasmodics that do a great job of relaxing tense, sore, and restless muscles.

 Pain-relieving analgesic essential oils like lavender and sweet marjoram also offer sweet-smelling tranquility for body aches.
 And if you’re dealing with the pains of inflammation from diseases like arthritis, fibromyalgia, and lupus, then anti-inflammatory essential oils can help ease you into slumber by easing swelling and pain.

 Lemon, frankincense, tea tree oil, lemongrass, lavender, and peppermint all offer fragrant bedtime support.
-They can certainly be used in tea form, but essential oils are highly concentrated and offer speedy relief through topical application.
+They can certainly be used in a herbal sleep tea, but essential oils are highly concentrated and offer speedy relief through topical application.

 Simply apply essential oils to the soles of your feet, or combine them with a carrier oil like jojoba, sweet almond, or coconut for a soothing massage oil that can be rubbed into your achy joints and irritated muscles.
 You’ll be amazed by how quickly quality essential oils can soothe your complaints.